 Details on what activities are available at Bosworth Battlefield Heritage Centre & Country Park?

-Visitors of all ages will find something to enjoy at the Battlefield Centre and Country Park – where the dramatic story of how King Richard III lost his life, crown and the throne of England to Henry Tudor is told.
-Get up-close-and personal in the colourful and interactive hands-on displays of the award-winning exhibition, follow a journey through the Wars of the Roses through the stories of those who were there.
-There is a wide range of outdoor activities, including guided and self-led walks, living history events and a packed events programme throughout the year .
-The 1485 Tithe Barn restaurant offers a variety of refreshments and the well-stocked shop has a great range of souvenirs, gifts and books.
+Visitors of all ages will find something to enjoy at the Bosworth Battlefield Heritage Centre and Country Park, where the dramatic story of how King Richard III lost his life, crown and the throne of England to Henry Tudor is told.
+The award winning small visitor attraction offers a colourful and interactive experience where you will journey through the Wars of the Roses and the most pivotal final moments of the story that were played out in the landscape not far from the exhibition site.
+You will find a range of interpretation, hands-on elements and stories from those who were there to help you understand medieval life and times, as well as what it would have been like to fight for your Country.
+The site also offers guided and self-led walks, living history events and a busy events programme throughout the year .
+The 1485 Tithe Barn restaurant offers a variety of refreshments and the well-stocked Bosworth Battlefield Heritage Centre shop has a great range of souvenirs, gifts and books.

 Things to do in the local area?

-Individual and Family Entry Tickets are valid for 12 months (Annual Pass) from the date of purchase but do exclude special events including the annual Bosworth Medieval Festival Weekend in August.
-The Battlefield Centre site is fully accessible and includes a lift from the Exhibition Galleries to the Shop and has a free of charge Mobilty Scooter and 2 Manual Wheelchairs available for the use of visitors - (pre booking recommended).
+Individual and family entry tickets are valid for 12 months (Annual Pass) from the date of purchase, but do exclude special events including the annual Bosworth Medieval Festival Weekend in August.
+The Bosworth Battlefield Heritage Centre exhibition is accessible and includes a lift from the exhibition galleries to the shop.
+The site also has two Mobilty Scooters that can be hired free of charge (pre booking recommended).
+Beyond the exhibition, the main public walking route to the memorial sundial is on made up paths.